javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 ## Summary

-`WeakMap` is `Map` like collection that allows only objects as keys and removes them together with associated value once they become inaccessible by other means.
+`WeakMap` is `Map`-like collection that allows only objects as keys and removes them together with associated value once they become inaccessible by other means.

-`WeakSet` is `Set` like collection that stores only objects and removes them once they become inaccessible by other means.
+`WeakSet` is `Set`-like collection that stores only objects and removes them once they become inaccessible by other means.

 It's main advantages are that they have weak reference to objects, so they can easily be removed by garbage colector.
 That comes at the cost of not having support for `clear`, `size`, `keys`, `values` ...